zitkat/FractalExplorerC/README.md

 # FractalExplorerC
 Simple application for exploring fractals in complex plane.
+So far the interface is in czech, but that might change in future.

 ## Setup
 VisualStudio solution file is provided, all necessary files should be available, build tested under: